-During 4Q18, the Federal Reserve proposed revisions to its regulatory framework which would tailor regulatory requirements based on a banking organization's asset size and other supplementary measures.
-If enacted in its current form, the proposal would exempt Ally from complying with the LCR Rules and LCR Disclosure Requirements.
-As a result, Ally would cease publication of this disclosure in future time periods.
+During October 2019, the Federal Reserve finalized revisions to its regulatory framework which would tailor regulatory requirements based on a banking organization's asset size and other supplementary measures.
+Those revisions would exempt Ally from complying with the LCR Rules and LCR Disclosure Requirements and Ally would cease publication of this disclosure in future time periods following the effective date of those revisions.